 4. PAYMENT FOR YOUR HOLIDAY

 Whilst we make every effort to ensure that the information in our brochure is as accurate as possible, it is published many months before your holiday takes place.
 We reserve the right to make changes to the brochure and any information it contains.
 You will be informed of any material changes before booking.
-Western and Oriental Travel Limited are only responsible for information contained within our own publications and websites.
+Regent Holidays are only responsible for information contained within our own publications and websites.
 We are specifically not responsible for third party information (from tourist boards and hotels for example) contained in any other brochures or websites.